toddgibson/ToddMakesEngine/README.md

 # 2D Game Engine Sample Project

-This is a simple 2D game engine built with C# and Raylib.
+This is a simple 2D game engine built with C# and [Raylib](https://github.com/raysan5/raylib).
 The primary goal is to include enough tooling within the engine to enable building games in a fast and efficient manner.

+This project is available under the MIT license.
+[Raylib](https://github.com/raysan5/raylib) and the [Raylib_cs](https://github.com/raylib-cs/raylib-cs) language bindings are available under their respective licenses.

 ## Engine Features